ddening/hd44780/README.md

 ## Dependencies

-Ensure you have the following libraries in your project:
+Ensure you have the following libraries in your project.
+All required dependency files can be found in the following repository: [libAVR - Required Dependencies](https://github.com/ddening/libAVR)

 - `i2c.c/h` (I2C driver)
 - `ringbuffer.c/h` (Queue management)